• About

 Present Day Olde Towne

 From its antique and specialty stores to its tree-lined streets, Olde Towne Portsmouth is much more than one of the region’s most pleasant places to take a stroll.
-It’s a history lover’s dream come true.
+A history lover’s dream come true.
 In a single square mile, the Olde Towne Historic District contains one of America’s largest collections of architecturally noteworthy 18th and 19th century homes and churches, along with a delightful selection of restaurants and specialty shops.

 Portsmouth was founded on this site across the Elizabeth River from Norfolk in 1752 by Colonel William Crawford, a merchant and ship owner who named the new town after his home in England.
 In addition to its historic past, the Olde Towne today is home to major attractions that promise fun for the whole family.